No. This is an application for a grant.

 ·Market your organization as a member of Arts Alliance Tulsa.

 ·Place the Arts Alliance Tulsa logo on all promotional material.

 ·Provide your organization’s calendar events to AAT in order for us to help promote your events.

 ·We have begun an accurate “big-picture” look at how the arts impact our city.
 In order to continue that, we will need for you to share your organization’s statistics and analytics during the application process.
-This information assists with a more accurate view on the economic impact of our arts organizations and cultural tourism that arts bring.
+This information assists with a more accurate view on the economic impact of our arts organizations and cultural tourism that arts bring to our city.